 - Ancient Greece

 - Aztecs and Incas: gold and blood

 - South Africa and Nelson Mandela

 - Genocide in the modern world

-- Epic Disasters: eg Titanic
+- Epic Disasters: e.g. Titanic

 - Jack the Ripper and Victorian crime

 - Native Americans

 - Vikings

 - The French Revolution

 - Alexander the Great

 - Film and History

 - JFK and his assassination

 - The Terrible Tudors Henry VIII and his six wives

 - An historical investigation of your own choice

 This course is designed for students with a particular interest in History.
 It is designed to challenge students and encourage their enjoyment of History.
 There is opportunity to develop skills in essay writing and analysis.
+This elective allows students to have a continuous study of History through Years 9 and 10.
+The mandatory Stage 5 History course runs in Year 10 only.